aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Example:

 - a new version of `Presenters` is released;
-- to find affected components, just follow the dependency arrows backward – `View` and `Main`;
+- we need to find affected components;
+- we just follow the dependency arrows backward – `View` and `Main`.

 When `Main` is released, it has no effect on any component of the system.
 They don't know about `Main` and they don't care when it changes.
 It means that the impact of releasing `Main` is relatively small.